Jane110111107/DTA-SiST/README.md

 ** Contact information **

-If you have any questions or concerns, please send email to zhaojin_cc@163.com.
+If you have any questions or concerns, please send email to zhaojin@mail.sdu.edu.cn.